 Finances

 Going forward - as the school system expands - more administrative resources will be required to manage operations.
 This will be done prudently to keep on-going expenses low, with a focus on continuing to provide quality education at competitive costs to our students.
-The average cost per student is about $60, one of the lowest cost primary education delivery models operating in Pakistan.
+The average annual cost per student is currently about USD70, one of the lowest cost primary education delivery models operating in Pakistan.
 It is an all-inclusive cost, covering student materials, uniforms, nutrition supplements, teacher salaries and all other operational expenses.

 Let Us Start Investing in the Most Deserving